axibase/atsd/api/network/README.md

 ### Duplicate Commands

-Multiple commands with the same timestamp and key fields may override each others value.
+Multiple commands with the same timestamp and key fields override each others value.

-If such commands are submitted at approximately the same time, there is no guarantee that they are processed in the order received.
+If such commands are submitted at the same time, there is no guarantee that they are processed in the order received.

 * Duplicate example: same key, same current time